dyonc/dyo/README.md

 ## Introduction

-Dub is an open-source link shortener with built-in analytics + free custom domains.
+Dyo is an open-source link shortener with built-in analytics + free custom domains.
 Built with [Vercel Edge Functions](http://vercel.com/edge) and [Upstash Redis](https://docs.upstash.com/redis).

-Here are some of the features that Dub provides out-of-the-box:
+Here are some of the features that Dyo provides out-of-the-box:

 ### Built-in Analytics

-Dub provides a powerful analytics dashboard for your links, including geolocation, device, and browser information.
+Dyo provides a powerful analytics dashboard for your links, including geolocation, device, and browser information.

 ![Analytics Dashboard](/public/static/landing/analytics.png)

 ### Custom domains

-You can easily configure custom domains on Dub – just add an A/CNAME record to your DNS provider and you're good to go.
+You can easily configure custom domains on Dyo – just add an A/CNAME record to your DNS provider and you're good to go.
 This is built on the [Vercel Domains API](https://domains-api.vercel.app/).

 ![Custom Domains](/public/static/landing/domains.png)